lpc49/VDBVisualization/README.md

 ### Layer graph

-- **Intrinsic layout:** Nodes cluster in the center, with entry-point nodes forming clear spurs at the periphery.
+- **Intrinsic layout:** Nodes cluster in the center, with entry-point nodes typically forming clear spurs at the periphery.
 This reflects the HNSW design: upper-layer entry points have long-range connections that place them structurally distant from the densely connected base cluster.
 - **MDS layout:** Star-shaped structure, with the highest-importance nodes clustering near the center.
 This is consistent with HNSW's greedy routing — central hubs are visited by nearly every search path regardless of query direction.
 - **UMAP layout:** Reveals the underlying embedding geometry — arms of densely packed vectors corresponding to semantic clusters in the GloVe space.